DiwakarBasnet/DiscordBot/README.md

 # Project Setup

-Follow the steps below to setup the project on your environment.
+Follow the steps below to setup the project on environment.

 ## Local Development